codeporting-translator/Docs/en/translator/cs2cpp/developer-guide/what-converts-to-what/exceptions.md

 weight: "1"
 ---

-This example demonstrates how exceptions are ported to C++.
+This example demonstrates how exceptions are translated to C++.
 They become C++ classes which are inherited from System::Exception.

 Additional command-line options passed to CodePorting.Translator.Cs2Cpp: none.